dazinator/NetPack/README.md

 3. Works with the `IFileProvider` abtsraction - so files to be processed by a pipeline do not have to live on the physical disk
    (can be embedded files etc)

-`NetPack` performs all pre-processing in memory, and it then it allows the outputs (processed files) to be served up by your ASP.NET Core application by integrating with the `StaticFiles` middleware.
+`NetPack` performs all pre-processing in memory, and it then it allows the outputs (the processed files - also still in memory) to be served up by your ASP.NET Core application by integrating with the `StaticFiles` middleware.

 # NetPack is different from Gulp / WebPack / Grunt etc etc